exercism/racket/README.md

 ## Working on the Exercises

 We welcome both improvements to the existing exercises and the addition of new exercises.
 A pool of exercise ideas can be found in the [x-common repo](https://github.com/exercism/x-common).
+An overview about which language tracks implement which exercises is at [synopsis.exercism.io](http://synopsis.exercism.io/).

 Each exercise should have an example solution and a test suite, as well as a stub file for the solution declaring the module and exports.